andreberg/BMScript/README.markdown

 * Easy to subclass when you need more extensive validation (for example, script sources come from endusers of your app).
   Details provided by a very simple protocol.

-* Fully documented (uses a customized Doxygen template, resulting in a Xcode searchable DocSet)
+* Fully documented (uses a customizexd Doxygen template, resulting in a Xcode searchable DocSet)

 * Support for DTrace/Instruments probes.